(This has been compiled to the best of USCRA’s records and memories.)

 By 1965, named The Circuit Rider – A Bulletin of the United States Court Reporters Association, it had a revised format and reached a larger readership.

 In 1970 The Circuit Rider took on a look of professionalism and was named simply THE CIRCUIT RIDER.
 By 1981 it was published every other month.
-It is now published four times annually.
+It is now published two times annually.

 USCRA MAGAZINE EDITORS